siennameow/My-Portfolio/README.md

     - Modify the content of index.html and style.css
     - Add or remove images from assets/img/ directory as per your requirement.
 - Step 4
-    - Push the generated code to the master branch.
+    - Push your code to the master branch.
     - Deploy your portfolio page.

 ## Technologies 🛠️